mencargo/speed/doc.md

 ### Creating the database
 This step is only for MySQL and PostgreSQL.
 Skip this if you want to use SQLite.
-Log into your database using phpMyAdmin or a similar software and import `telemetry.sql` into an empty database.
+Log into your database using phpMyAdmin or a similar software and import the appropriate sql file into an empty database.
+For MySQL databases use `telemetry_mysql.sql` and for PostgreSQL databases use `telemetry_postgesql.sql`.
 If you see a table called `speedtest_users`, empty, you did it right.

 ### Configuring `telemetry.php`